Task Reassignment Rate

 Task Reassignment Rate measures the frequency at which tasks in Asana are reassigned from one team member to another.
 It tracks both the overall rate and patterns of reassignment to identify systemic issues in task allocation.

-Why task reassignment rate matters for Asana users
+Why Task Reassignment Rate matters for Asana users

 Frequent task reassignment disrupts flow and introduces context-switching costs.
 It often signals unclear responsibilities, skills mismatches, or workload imbalances.
 While some reassignment is normal, high rates indicate problems with initial task allocation.